stacks-network/docs/_develop/zero_to_dapp_2.md

 permalink: /:collection/:path.html
 image: /assets/img/zero-to-dapp.png
 ---
-# 2 Learn about the Blockstack platform
+# 2 - Learn about the platform
 {:.no_toc}

 **Zero-to-DApp 2 of 4 for MacOS/Linux (or [Windows](zero_to_dapp_2_win.html))**